 The Monsterizer

 Much of my spare time is spent running RPGBOT.
 While much of this is written content, I also develop web-based tools for use in tabletop RPGs like Dungeons and Dragons.
-The Monsterizer was an especially ambitious effort, adapting 20 pages of rules text into a tool which allows users to create and customize monster for 5th edition Dungeons and Dragons, and scores them using the “Challenege Rating” rules which the game uses to balance challenges.
+The Monsterizer was an especially ambitious effort, adapting 20 pages of rules text into a tool which allows users to create and customize monsters for 5th edition Dungeons and Dragons, and scores them using the “Challenge Rating” rules which the game uses to balance challenges.

 Screenshot of the Monsterizer in Dark Mode